MikeSoughton/hypothesis-testing/eft-dnn/README.md

 To make predictions over new data run
 ```
-python predictions.py
+python eft_dnn_predictions.py
 ```
-which uses the trained CNN model to find the probability of jet images from the testing data of being a top jet.
-These probabilities are saved within `cnn_outputs`.
+which uses the trained DNN model to find the probability of events within the testing data of being a SMEFT signal event.
+These probabilities are saved (note that they can then be moved manually when needed).

-### Training the CNN and making predictions with bootstrapping
+### Training the DNN and making predictions with bootstrapping

-One can also train the CNN with bootstrapping to account for uncertainties in the training process.
+One can also train the DNN with bootstrapping to account for uncertainties in the training process.
 To do this run
 ```
-python KerasCNN_bootstrap.py
+python eft_dnn_KerasDNN_bootstrap.py
 ```
 This trains the CNN over $N$ bootstraps and now, instead of saving a trained CNN model file, the predictions (as well as truth data and training scores) from each iteration of the bootstrapping are saved directly to `bootstrap_arrays`.
 There is therefore no need to run a seperate script for predictions (note that `predictions_from_bootstrap.py` is legacy experimental code and is no longer needed).